ntkhang03/laravel-artisan-helper/README.md

 ## Introduction

-Laravel Artisan Helper for Visual Studio Code provides a seamless experience when working with Laravel projects.
+Laravel Command Suite for Visual Studio Code provides a seamless experience when working with Laravel projects.
 It integrates many Laravel Artisan commands into VSCode, allowing you to run and manage commands directly from the activity bar.
 The extension supports many Artisan commands such as `make`, `migrate`, and `serve`, and provides a convenient user interface to interact with them.

 ## Features